alovajs/vue-options/README.md

 	export default {
 		// mapAlovaHook will return the mixins array, and the usage of use hook is the same as before
-		mixins: mapAlovaHook(function () {
+		mixins: mapAlovaHook(function (vm) {
-			//You can access the component instance through this, but note that this function cannot be an arrow function console.log(this);
+			//You can access the component instance through this or vm
+			// when access this, the callback cannot be an arrow function console.log(this, vm);
 			return {
 				todoRequest: useRequest(getData)
 			};